Tm3x/hello-world/README.md

 ## Instructions Given

-1.Firstly we set up a GitHub account .
+1.Firstly we setted up a GitHub account .

 2.Secondly we learned how to create a repository .